 M: Course Objectives / Learning Outcomes

 Upon successful completion of the course, students will be able to:

-- 1. Trace the historical development of film through their familiarity with some of the major cinematic works and movements of the twentieth century, as well as the economic, social and historical factors at work in the filmmaking industry. - Recognize and analyze the way in which film communicates meaning and ideological messages to its audiences through cinematography, dialogue, performance, art direction, editing, music and sound design. - 3.
-Demonstrate a basic understanding of the apparatus of film production and its relationship to form, style and genre.
+1. Trace the historical development of film through their familiarity with some of the major cinematic

+works and movements of the twentieth century, as well as the economic, social and historical factors at

+work in the filmmaking industry.

+2. Recognize and analyze the way in which film communicates meaning and ideological messages to its

+audiences through cinematography, dialogue, performance, art direction, editing, music and sound

+design.

+3. Demonstrate a basic understanding of the apparatus of film production and its relationship to form,

+style and genre.

 N: Course Content:

-As a stand-alone film analysis course, the purpose is to offer students basic tools for evaluating both popular and 'art' film.
-For this analysis, some familiarity with film history is necessary in order to put formal, technical, and thematic choices into some context.
+As a stand-alone film analysis course, the purpose is to offer students basic tools for evaluating both popular

+and 'art' film.
+For this analysis, some familiarity with film history is necessary in order to put formal, technical,

-Introduction/Ideology
+and thematic choices into some context.

+Introduction/Idealogy

+Introduction/Ideology The course will begin with the screening of a nonular contemporary film.
+The subsequent lecture/discussion

 The course will begin with the screening of a popular contemporary film.
-The subsequent lecture/discussion will analyze that film in terms of how it creates meaning through narrative, cinematography and other tools, and the messages contained within that meaning.
+The subsequent lecture/discussion will analyze that film in terms of how it creates meaning through narrative, cinematography and other tools,

+and the messages contained within that meaning.

+and the messages contained within that meaning.

 Film History

-A broad sketch of the historical development of film from Lumiere and Melies to the present will be broken down into four sections:
+A broad sketch of the historical development of film from Lumiere and Melies to the present will be broken

+down into four sections:

 Silent film and pre-war sound film

 American film since WWII

 International film since WWII

 Documentary and experimental film.

 Classes will contain a mix of lecture and screening of short films or clips.
-Students will also be required to view full feature films outside of class time.
+Students will also be required to view

+full feature films outside of class time.

+full feature finits outside of etass time.

 How a Film is Made

-In the first class, two case histories will be examined: a big-budget Hollywood film and a Canadian independent film.
-In each case, a detailed study of the film's history from inception to production will be provided, as well as a comparative analysis of crew roles, production structure and schedule, etc. The lecture will analyze how the means of production are related to choice of actors, production values, styles, and marketing patterns.
-In the second class, the independent Canadian film will be screened and discussed critically.
+In the first class, two case histories will be examined: a big-budget Hollywood film and a Canadian

+independent film.
+In each case, a detailed study of the film's history from inception to production will be

+provided, as well as a comparative analysis of crew roles, production structure and schedule, etc. The lecture

+will analyze how the means of production are related to choice of actors, production values, styles, and

+marketing patterns.
+In the second class, the independent Canadian film will be screened and discussed

+critically.

 Cinematography and Lighting

-- ➤ Analysis of visual perception - > The mechanisms of cinematography; intermittent motion; film chemistry; colour; shots and scenes - > The frame: composition and design, moving vs. static camera, open vs. closed framing, deep vs. shallow fields - Lighting styles
+Analysis of visual perception

+The mechanisms of cinematography; intermittent motion; film chemistry; colour; shots and scenes

+The frame: composition and design, moving vs. static camera, open vs. closed framing, deep vs.

+shallow fields

+Lighting styles

 Mise-en-scene

-- ➤ Director, art director and cinematographer: coherent style
+Director, art director and cinematographer: coherent style

-- > Staging actors for the camera
+Staging actors for the camera

-- > Territorial space: proxemic patterns
+Territorial space: proxemic patterns

-- > Symbolic use of imagery and colour
+Symbolic use of imagery and colour

+Editing

-Editing Editing
+Editing

-- ➤ Historical overview: the revolutions of Griffith, Eisenstein and Godard
+Historical overview: the revolutions of Griffith, Eisenstein and Godard Formuliam via realism

-- Formalism vs. realism
+Formalism vs. realism

-- ➤ Manipulation of time
+Manipulation of time

-- ➤ Montage vs. the long take
+Montage vs. the long take

-- Continuity and jump cuts

-- Musical rhythm in sound and image
+- Montage vs. the long takeContinuity and jump cuts - Musical rhythm in sound and image